By Sondre Rasch, Co-founder | Konsus

 With our new bot, you can easily manage long-term teams that deliver recurring projects.

-We built project management tools and routines in the early stages of our company, in order to handle incoming project requests for hundreds of different companies around the world.
+We built project management tools and routines in the early stages of our company, in order to handle incoming project requests from hundreds of different companies around the world.

 If you have a strategy or an idea that requires incremental tasks, and you want to make sure it doesn’t get crowded out by continuous urgent tasks, you can ask us to take care of it for you.